 There are plenty of changes taking place for your baby this week.
 Her brain is growing, her taste buds are developing, and her body is filling out.

 Your baby’s lungs are maturing every day and are beginning to produce a substance called surfactant, which helps to keep tiny air sacs in the lungs called alveoli open.
-She’ll even start practicing breathing in the womb, moving her chest up and down and exhaling amniotic fluid.
+She’ll even start practising breathing in the womb, moving her chest up and down and exhaling amniotic fluid.

 While your baby’s skin is still thin and translucent, that will soon change: she’ll soon start to plump up, with much of the weight gained this week due to growing organs, muscles, bones, and fat.
 The skin will become less see-through as fat deposits are made.